mendix/MxPushNotifications/README.md

 |SendMessagesImmediately|A microflow to send multiple messages to GCM/APNs immediately  |
 |SendMessagesQueued     |A microflow to send multiple messages to GCM/APNs using a queue|

 > Note: for sending queued messages to work, you need to ensure that the scheduled event `PushQueue` is active.
-In a Free App environment this does not require an extra step, but for TAP environments you will need to explicitly activate the scheduled event in the Mendix Cloud Portal.
+For TAP environments you will need to explicitly activate the scheduled event in the Mendix Cloud Portal, for Free Apps the scheduled events feature is not supported.

 ## Setting up Apple Push Notification Server